0xmozak/mozak-vm/book/technical/starky.md

 Transparent means the random challenges of the verifier in these systems are public-coin.

 ### Construction
-In STARK, execution of a program is compiled down to Algebraic Intermediate Representation (AIR).
+In STARK, execution of a program is transformed to Algebraic Intermediate Representation (AIR).

 <p align="center">
 <img src="../assets/air.svg" style="width:300px; height:200px">